- Holidays in France

 - All accommodation has a fridge and cooking facilities and extras such as microwave, washing machine or dishwasher are listed.
 Keen cooks should read the descriptions carefully, as some properties only feature a hob.

-- Stairs may be steep or narrow and/or open tread - if so the description tells you.
+- Stairs may be steep or narrow and/or open tread and may not have banisters - if so the description tells you.